diskerror/Utilities/README.md

 *Registry* is a singleton extending *Stack* with behavior similar to Zend_Registry.

 *DateTime* and *Date* add convenience methods to the built-in PHP *DateTime* class.
-This includes the __toString method that returns a date-time string formatted for the default MySQL date-time format.
+This includes the __toString method that returns a date-time string formatted for the default MySQL date-time format, and also adds handling of DateTime for MongoDB.

 *Sprintf* adds format specifiers useful for creating MySQL statements.